Home-Based Palliative Care Program Design

 Patients are living longer with serious illness, and their care is moving out of the hospital and into community care settings.
 For the sickest patients, this means care delivered in the home.
-Practices participating in the Serious Illness Population (SIP) option under CMMI’s Primary Care First initiative can especially benefit from these tools.
+Practices working "upstream" from hospice organizations can especially benefit from these tools.

 This toolkit was developed by the CAPC Home-Based Palliative Care Workgroup.
 We thank the eleven members of the workgroup for contributing their expertise and program materials.